 GOTS (Global Organic Textile Standard)

-GOTS is one of the most recognizable of organic certificates, and specifically in North America.
-The standard covers the processing, manufacturing, packaging, labelling, trading and distribution of all textiles.
-It evaluates all chemicals used in the processes, to meet basic requirements on toxicity and biodegradability/eliminability and does not allow the use of toxic heavy metals, formaldehyde, aromatic solvents, functional nano particles, genetically modified organisms (GMO) and their enzymes, no chlorine bleaching, no azo dyes, phthalates and PVC.
+GOTS is one of the most recognizable organic certificates, and specifically in North America.
+The standard covers the processing, manufacturing, packaging, labeling, trading, and distribution of all textiles.
+It evaluates all chemicals used in the processes, to meet basic requirements on toxicity and biodegradability/eliminability and does not allow the use of toxic heavy metals, formaldehyde, aromatic solvents, functional nano particles, genetically modified organisms (GMO) and their enzymes, no chlorine bleaching, no azo dyes, phthalates, and PVC.

 This certificate is issued by the US government.
 It only covers that raw natural fibers used to make the textiles and home products, such as cotton, wool, and flax.
 These must be organic, that is they meet the National Organic Program standards.
 However, there is no regulation for what other ingredients are used in the making of the final products.
 So toxic dyes and finishes can still be present.
 Be sure to read the fine print and ask companies your questions to clarify anything you need to know before purchasing.